JJ/multilayer-perceptron/README.md

 # multilayer-perceptron
 Multilayer Perceptron Neural Network

+## Important!

+This is a project under construction.
+The Multilayer Perceptron neural network sketched here is not functional yet!

 ## Description
 This an implementation of the multilayer perceptron (MLP) neural network model in ES6 programming language.
 A MLP can solve categorization and predictive analytics tasks.